Cut Down Wear and Tear

 Your teeth are crazy strong.
 Still, they can be worn down.
 All that chewing, grinding, and biting wears away the enamel — that hard, outer layer of your teeth.
 It also flattens the parts you use when you bite and chew.

 You can’t erase a lifetime of wear and tear, without having it restored by a dentist, but you can keep it from getting worse.
-Don’t chew ice or other hard foods.
-That can cause chips in your enamel and even broken teeth.
+Avoid chewing ice or other hard foods.
+This can cause chips in your enamel and even broken teeth.